CALL (800) 863-5312 TO SPEAK WITH A NEW MEXICO SPINAL CORD INJURY LAWYER TODAY

 WHAT IS A SPINAL CORD INJURY?

 The human spinal cord is a bundle of nerves that run down the middle of a person’s back.
 These nerves carry signals regarding touch, pain, and sensation back and forth between the body and brain.
-A spinal cord injury is essentially damage to these nerves.
-Thus, when an injury occurs, the signals are disrupted resulting in temporary or permanent changes in strength and sensation in the affected area.
+When a spinal cord injury occurs, the signals are disrupted resulting in temporary or permanent changes in strength and sensation in the affected area.

 Being able to recognize the onset of a spinal cord injury may help ensure that you receive prompt treatment.
 Below are several symptoms that may indicate the presence or onset of a spinal cord injury: